sbangariGIT/cs326-final-adblockers/docs/ideas.md

 This hub also acts like a resource center where we can store resources for a class.
 Each group will have a chat room to discuss.

+Groups can make the group private - invite only, public - open, public - accept by admin.

+Each user would have a profile page which contains their groups and a personal resource folder.

 Current available study group resources:

 # Important Components